aseseri/wnba-analytics/README.md

 A full-stack web application designed to provide advanced statistics and data-driven insights for the WNBA.
 This project showcases a complete development lifecycle, including a Python/FastAPI backend, a React frontend, a PostgreSQL database, a machine learning model for player similarity, and a professional development workflow using Docker, CI/CD, and automated testing.

-![WNBA Analytics App Screenshot](assets/screenshot.png) *Note: Add a screenshot of your application to the `assets` folder to have it display here.*
+![WNBA Analytics App Screenshot](assets/screenshot.png)

 ## ✨ Key Features